DSullivan524/SmashCharacterChoice/README.md

 The clear button works the same as in the previous iteration where all registered players will have their played character sets reset.

+The improved SmashCharacterChoice will now read and write to a text file found in the same directory as the program itself.
+When the code is first started it will check to see if the particular text file already exists.
+If it does the program will continue, and if not the program will create the text file before continuing.
+The text file the program creates is called Player_list.txt and its purpose is to carry over the players and their used characters between sessions.
+The program will first read the file and if the file already has preivous data it will update the Player list accordingly.
+The program will continue normally up until the program is ended.
+Before the file is closed, the contents of the Player list will be put into this text file to be used the next time this program is run.